Generating temporal networks with the Ascona model: The Ascona Model and EDLDE Structures

-An EDEDE structure is a link stream generated based on the following inputs: a starting time $t_{s}$, an ending time $t_{e}$, an activity rate $\lambda$, and an interaction rate $\mu$.
-First, we impose that the starting times of each event are distanced by i.i.d. exponential random variables with parameter $\lambda$, or equivalently that the starting times are Poisson distributed with average $\lambda (t_{e} - t_{s})$.
-Additionally, we require that all events have i.i.d. exponential duration with parameter $\mu$.\\ We therefore have \textbf{E}xponential-\textbf{D}uration \textbf{E}vents \textbf{D}istanced \textbf{E}xponentially, hence the acronym EDEDE.
+An EDLDE structure is a link stream generated based on the following inputs: a starting time $t_s$, an ending time $t_e$, an activity rate $\lambda$, and an interaction rate $\mu$.
+We assume that link start times form a homogeneous Poisson process on $[t_s,t_e]$ with rate $\lambda$.
+Equivalently, the number of starts in $[t_s,t_e]$ is $\mathrm{Poisson}(\lambda (t_e-t_s))$.
+Additionally, link durations are i.i.d. exponential with rate $\mu$.
+We therefore have \textbf{E}xponential-\textbf{D}uration \textbf{L}inks \textbf{D}istanced \textbf{E}xponentially, hence the acronym EDLDE.

 We can conveniently sample such structures with the Ascona method.
-The underlying queue model is $M/M/ \binom{N}{2}/ \binom{N}{2}/ \infty / \text{FCFS}$ \cite[Ch.
-2.8]{gross_fundamentals_2008}, a truncated version of the $M / M / \infty$ queue \cite[Ch.
-6.7]{robert_stochastic_2013}.
-However, we can assume to be working in the regime $\binom{N}{2} \gg \lambda \mu$ so that we can consider the distortions due the finite-source constraint as boundary effects and the model is approximately a $M/M/ \infty$ model.
+The underlying temporal mechanism corresponds to an $M/M/\infty$ queue, optionally capped, as in $M/M/\binom{N}{2}/\binom{N}{2}/\infty/\mathrm{FCFS}$ \cite[Ch.\ 2.8]{gross_fundamentals_2008}, a truncated counterpart of $M/M/\infty$ \cite[Ch.\ 6.7]{robert_stochastic_2013}.
+In the regime $\binom{N}{2} \gg \frac{\lambda}{\mu},$ the occupancy is far from saturation, so distortions due to the finite-pair constraint are boundary effects and the temporal mechanism is well approximated by the $M/M/\infty$ queue.

-From an information-theoretical or Bayesian perspective, an EDEDE structure can be seen as a reference null model that does not assume any knowledge of any correlation between arrival and service times: the exponential distributions are uninformative priors because they have maximum differential entropy among all continuous distributions supported in $[0, \infty]$ with the same mean \cite{dowson_maximum-entropy_1973}.
+From an information-theoretical or Bayesian perspective, an EDLDE structure can be seen as a reference null model that does not assume any knowledge of any correlation between arrival and service times: exponential distributions are uninformative priors because they have maximum differential entropy among all continuous distributions supported on $[0, \infty)$ with the same mean \cite{dowson_maximum-entropy_1973}.